gpietrop/gpietrop.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Here you can find a list of my publications together with the paper PDFs.
-Feel free to reach out to me if you are looking for publications that are not yet present in this list.
+description: Here you can find a list of my publications along with the corresponding PDFs.
+Feel free to reach out if any publication is missing from the list.
+nav: true
 nav_order: 2
 ---